bwaismeyer/MOS_demo/README.md

 * Test the MOS instance locally.
 * Deploy the MOS instance to a free AWS server.

-## Selecting and Preparing a Dataset
+## Selecting and preparing a Dataset
 The internet is rich with free data.
 However, for this project we want a minimally complex dataset that still meets our modeling needs.